turingschool-examples/fitlit-starter-kit/README_2.md

 ---
 ### How to Use

 Upon opening, Fitlit will load a random individual's data.
-However, the user of the application can use the dropdown menu to select a specific person to see their activity.
+The dashboard of the app will showcase the user's data in 4 sections.
+Up top is the user info card that will display personal information about the user as well as their step goal, how that goal compares to all users, and whether or not they have reached their step goal for that day.
+Below are three categorized sections including Hydration, Sleep, and Activity.
+In their respective columns, each category will show a user's data relative to that category.
+Featured are both widgets that will have a simple number + label design as well as graphs that will show a more detailed view of the user's weekly habits.
+To view another user and see how the data sections will change accordingly, simply refresh the page.

 ---
 ### Wins & Challenges